 The therapist will then meet with you and ideally a member of the school staff to discuss the results of the assessment.
 The SLT will give you advice as to how to support your child, strategies to help and activities to try out at home.
 The school will be involved too in supporting your child’s speech, language and communication needs.

-The therapist may arrange for your child to receive support from a speech and language therapy assistant or she may give you and the school targets to work on.
+The therapist may give you and the school targets to work on.
 These will be reviewed when you and the school request further support, resources or have achieved the targets and are ready to move on.